 Check out ===> 7 Reasons Every Adventurer Should Visit Morocco

-We had no intention on returning to SE Asia but we received an offer to participate in and cover a squid jigging festival, so how could we resist?
+We had no intention of returning to SE Asia but we received an offer to participate in and cover a squid jigging festival, so how could we resist?
 Gaya Travel flew us over to Malaysia from Spain to Eastern Malaysia to explore an area we had never visited.
-This was a jam packed week that showed us a whole different side to Malaysia that has us wanting to return soon.
-Less tourists, more culture and some of the most beautiful beaches we have ever seen.
+This was a jam-packed week that showed us a whole different side to Malaysia that has us wanting to return soon.
+Fewer tourists, more culture and some of the most beautiful beaches we have ever seen.

 Check out ===> International Squid Jigging Festival in Terengganu

 Want to sweep away by a place so mystical and green when you close your eyes at night you dream of it?
 Then visit Ireland.
 Everything you’ve ever heard about Ireland is true.
 It is a fantasy land with large landscapes, engaging culture and one of the World’s best road trips!

 2 weeks took us from Dublin to Cork, along the Wild Atlantic Way to Galway, around the Connemara Peninsula, to Birr, then up to the Causeway Coast and everywhere in between.
 We climbed Ireland’s highest mountain, I galloped a horse on the ocean shores, peered over the Cliffs of Moher and drank Guinness in some of Ireland’s most beloved pubs.
 On the list of places to return?
 Hell yes.

 Check out ===> 33 Photos That Will Make You Want to Visit Ireland